yuki-koyama/siggraph-jp-papers/README.md

 ## Contribute

 Pull requests are highly welcome.
 Or, let me know via *Issues* if you find any missing info or error.

+## Dependencies

+- jQuery
+- Bootstrap 3
+- lazyYT

+Note that the license is not applied to these external dependencies; they are distributed under the original licenses.